 Learn from your experience what you can take away from it.
 There is always something to be learned from every setback.
 Anyone who attempts to accomplish something difficult will face setbacks.
 Employers want to see that you have learned from your setbacks and are ready for the next step.
 Investors also want to see this.

 John Arthur, the author of Manage Your New Career, suggests that setbacks provide feedback.
-Please don’t dwell on the fact you didn’t get what you wanted, but rather look at the lessons that it taught.
+Please don’t dwell on the fact that you didn’t get what you wanted, but rather look at the lessons it taught.
 Consider what feedback you might get if your application is rejected for a promotion.
 Perhaps you’re not on the right career path for your skills or need to be stronger in a particular area.

 3. Keep your eyes on the positive